Instructor Cassandra Fultz (RCIC) in her office at Doherty Fultz Immigration in Toronto, Ontario

 Cassandra Fultz is the ideal person to ask.
 Cassandra is a Regulated Canadian Immigration Consultant and Managing Partner of Doherty Fultz Immigration, a successful consulting firm in Toronto.

-Cassandra has been working in the field of Canadian immigration for the past 11 years.
-She has a unique perspective on the industry, our new program, and career opportunities for Immigration Case Managers.
+Cassandra has been working in the field of Canadian immigration for well over a decade.
+She has a unique perspective on the industry, our new program, and career opportunities for immigration case managers.

 Read on to meet Cassandra, explore the industry, and find out what to expect in class.

-Cassandra: The key difference is the Immigration Cases Manager's area of expertise, which is specifically focused on the procedures and regulations of Canadian immigration.
+Cassandra: The key difference is the immigration case manager's area of expertise, which is specifically focused on the procedures and regulations of Canadian immigration.